top of page

 • A Sonora | joanaburd

-Força i Pell Living Capsules Solitude Lullaby Formigario Sonoro A Virtual A Sonora A Sonora A Carinhosa As_automatas.web File.img.mp3 Earth Pulse Anthozoa Digitalis Silent Mode 2.0: Body Silent Mode Where do the bubbles go Keys Anguish Massager The box Atucanation Fare Place Four Islands The chatterboxes Other objects and experiences Other video Joana Burd and Leo Caobelli Porn Oasis, 2019 Hacked monitor and recovered images of discarded HD's 60 x 70 x 60 cm From pornographic images collected on HD's or discarded external memories, me and artist Leo Caobelli assembled this object with a hidden and pixelated videos.
-1/1
+Bone Whisper Vibration eavesdropper Força i Pell Living Capsules Solitude Lullaby Formigario Sonoro A Virtual A Sonora A Sonora A Carinhosa As_automatas.web File.img.mp3 Earth Pulse Anthozoa Digitalis Silent Mode 2.0: Body Silent Mode Where do the bubbles go Keys Anguish Massager The box Atucanation Fare Place Four Islands The chatterboxes Other objects and experiences Other video Keys, 2015-2020 (All) Computer key, typed sheet in portuguese translationof the computer key word, styrofoam and glass box.
+25 x 25 cm 1/1

 • Facebook